Copy into your RSS Reader

 <iframe src="http://www.npr.org/player/embed/124574250/124457371" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">

-January 25, 2010 On this edition of All Songs Considered, we're featuring two bands from Sweden that make gorgeous, otherworldly music: the duo known as jj and a band called Fredrik.
-We've got selections from both on the program, along with new music from The Besnard Lakes, Surfer Blood, Midlake, singer-songwriter Josiah Wolf and a group called The Hotrats covering a classic from Pink Floyd.
+January 25, 2010 On this All Songs Considered, we've got Sweden's jj and Fredrik.
+Plus The Besnard Lakes, Surfer Blood, Midlake, singer-songwriter Josiah Wolf and The Hotrats covering a classic from Pink Floyd.

 <iframe src="http://www.npr.org/player/embed/122953223/122953222" width="100%" height="290" frameborder="0" scrolling="no" title="NPR embedded audio player">